jupyterlab/frontends-team-compass/docs/team/becoming-member.md

-# Becoming a JupyterLab Council member
+# Becoming a Jupyter Frontends Council member

 This document describes how to become a council member.
-It includes information about the two subgroups of JupyterLab Council members:
+It includes information about the two subgroups of Jupyter Frontends Council members:
 - The release group (see [Release team member](#release-team-member))
 - The admin group (see [Admin team member](#admin-team-member))

-## JupyterLab Council member
+## Jupyter Frontends Council member

-### JupyterLab Council responsibilities
+### Jupyter Frontends Council responsibilities

 Members actively carry out the responsibilities listed in the [Membership Guide Page](membership_guidelines):

 * Must be nominated by a current member.
-* Can be elected as the Software Steering Council representative for JupyterLab.
+* Can be elected as the Software Steering Council representative for Jupyter Frontends.
 * Get a vote in a voting situation.
 * Count towards quorum in a voting situation.
 * Are expected to participate in a 2/3 of votes (through a year).